YP-droid/Learning-x86_64-assembly/README.md

 # Learninig-x86_64-assembly
-Learning 64-bit x86 GNU Assembly (Linux) using online playgrounds and local tools.
+I am using [x86-64 playground], an online platform for this repository.